ProcessofThings/Documentation/Education/README.md

 # Process of Things Education
 Here we are going to cover everything you need to get you started.
 Because we want to be inclusive to everyone we will try to create everything you need.
-So it does not matter if you are a begginer or if you are an advanced programmer you will find everything here you need to get started.
+So it does not matter if you are a beginner or if you are an advanced programmer you will find everything here you need to get started.

 PoT is a decentralised technology for creating an interaction between the digital world and the real world.
 Using some of the latest technologies (2017) we will show you how we use the blockchain and p2p technologies to create a total decentralised technology.